Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ### Differences between create and create2

-With the **CREATE"** opcode the address is determined by the factory contract's nonce.
-Factory nonce is increased by 1 every time CREATE is called while
-With the **create2** opcode creates a new contract at a deterministic address based on the provided salt value.
+With the **CREATE** opcode the address is determined by the factory contract's nonce.
+Factory nonce is increased by 1 every time CREATE is called while with the **create2** opcode creates a new contract at a deterministic address based on the provided salt value.
 The address is not dependent on the nonce of the factory when it's called.

-In this tutorial, we will be making use of the cloned factory pattern.
+In this tutorial, we will be making use of the [cloned factory pattern](https://blog.logrocket.com/cloning-solidity-smart-contracts-factory-pattern/#the-cloned-factory-pattern-the-right-pattern-for-deploying-multiple-instances-of-our-solidity-smart-contract).

 ## Tutorial

 ### Step 1 - Set Up Hardhat Environment

 To begin setting up the Hardhat environment for your smart contract implementation, you will first need to create a new folder on your system.
-You can do this by using the ‘mkdir’ command in your terminal followed by the desired name of your folder.
+You can do this by using the `mkdir` command in your terminal followed by the desired name of your folder.
 For example:

 ```bash
 mkdir Deployment-with-create2